 Coleman is an American writer and opinion columnist on issues related to race and racism.
 He writes regularly at Quillette, one of my favourite online magazines, whilst also contributing to many other publications like the New York Times and Wall Street Journal.

-In 2019 he participated in a congressional hearing concerning the issue of reparations, along with retired NFL player Burgess Owens, writer and author Ta-Nehisi Coates, and Rev. Eugene Taylor Sutton.
+In 2019 he participated in a congressional hearing concerning the issue of reparations, along with retired NFL player Burgess Owens, author Ta-Nehisi Coates, and Rev. Eugene Taylor Sutton.

 He also recently wrote A Better Anti-Racism, arguing that